peter-kehl/present_markdown_reveal.js/README_NAVIGATION.md

    <li>Press <strong>Ctrl Shift F</strong> to show (or hide) a <strong>search</strong> input
        (at the top right).
 Type the text and <strong>Enter</strong>.
 Click anywhere on the slide to use the keys for navigation again.
-This search is <strong>sticky</strong>: Any matching text will stay highlighted, even as you navigate to other slides.</li>
+This search is <strong>sticky</strong>: Any matching text will stay highlighted, even as you navigate to other slides.
+And the search results get highlighted in <strong>overview</strong>, too.</li>
 </ol>
 <!-- markdownlint-enable MD033 -->